fkbenjamin/BlockChainIntro/README.md

 But how can a miner produce a hash with four leading zeros?
 Do you remember nonces?
 We said that the nonce is the only thing in a block a miner can change.
 And by changing the nonce he changes the hash of that block.
 The miner will now put effort in finding a nonce that will result in a hash with four leading zeros.
 There is no formula to calculate such nonce since pur hash function is *one-way*.
 It is only possible to find them through trial and error.
 Since this problem is quite hard for miners, it proofs that they took a lot of effort to find the nonce.
 Actually that effort is so high (and expensive) that it is not attractive for the miner to cheat anymore.
 The process of finding a valid nonce is also called *signing the block*.

 This also solves the question, which miner is allowed to mine the block and therefore claim the reward.
-They basically race and who finds the fitting nonce first gets the reward.
+They basically race and who finds the fitting nonce first and shares it on the network the fastest gets the reward.
 Every other person in the network can easily test if the block is valid by recalculating the hash.

 # Wallets and Smart contracts
 So **A**lice wants to send some ETH to **B**ob.
 But how does she or the blockchain know who **B**ob is on the network?
 If you have an account at a regular bank, you usually get an *IBAN*, that you can give to people so they know where to send money.